-The Garden Route is one area of South Africa that most people have heard of, even if they are not sure what it is!
-It is a stretch of coastline, perhaps 300 kilometres long, which is one of the most scenic areas of the country.
+The Garden Route is one area of South Africa that most people have heard of, even if they are not sure what it is.
+It is a stretch of coastline, perhaps 186 miles (300 km) long, which is one of the most scenic areas of the country.

 To get around you have the choice of the N2 highway, which allows you to quickly cover the length of the Garden Route, or a network of beautiful back roads through the forests and over picturesque mountain streams.

 Knysna is in the centre of the region, lying on the shore of an attractive lagoon, or you may prefer to base yourself in Wilderness, on top of a sand dune with uninterrupted views of the ocean, or it may be that Plettenberg Bay is more to your taste, perched on a cliff over a sweeping bay populated with iconic surfing dolphins.